quentinlampin/draft-lampin-schc-minimal-architecture/draft-lampin-schc-minimal-architecture-00.md

 A SCHC Instance is the fundamental component that implements the SCHC protocol as defined in {{RFC8724}}.
 A Network host MAY executes several SCHC Instances in its protocol stack.
-Every SCHC deployment MUST include at least two SCHC instances to establish a compression/decompression relationship.

-The functional architecture of a SCHC Instance is depicted in the following figure:
+The functional architecture of a SCHC Instance is depicted in the following
+figure:

 ~~~~~~~~
 +-------------------------------------------------------------+